dannitheo/resume/README.md

 ## resume
 🙋‍♀️ I'm Danielle, but you can call me Dani, welcome to my profile (=

-🔺 Business Owner: KPIs, OKRs, Vendors (third parties), Benefits, Diversity and Inclusion.
+🔺 Business Owner: KPIs, OKRs, Vendors, Benefits, Diversity and Inclusion.

-🔺 Owner of developed and implemented effective sourcing and recruitment strategies and talent, including job postings, job boards, social media, professional networks, and other channels.
+🔺 Owner of developed and implemented effective sourcing and recruitment strategies and talent, including job postings, job boards, social media, professional networksand other channels.

 🔺 Screen resumes and conduct initial interviews to assess candidate qualifications and fit.